 The revocation processes for control and conditional release are identical and are governed by 947.141, Florida Statutes.
 If the Commissioner signs the warrant, the Commission's revocation staff transmits the warrant to the appropriate agency for service.
-A revocation hearing must be conducted or waived within 45 days after arrest of the releasee.
+A revocation hearing must be conducted or waived within 45 days after arrest of the releasee on the Commission's warrant.
 Within three days after arrest, the offender is informed of the alleged violation with which he is charged, his right to: be represented by counsel, be present at the hearing, subpoena the attendance of witnesses relevant to the proceeding, produce documents on his own behalf, access to all evidence used against him, confront and cross-examine adverse witnesses, and his right to waive the hearing.
+The Commission appoints counsel for qualified indigent releasees involved in the revocation process.

 Within a reasonable time after the hearing, the Commission enters an order determining whether the charge of violation of release has been sustained based upon evidence presented at the hearing.
-The Commission may revoke the releasee and return the violator to prison to serve the remainder of the sentence imposed upon him, may reinstate the original order granting release or enter such order as it considers proper.
+The Commission may revoke the release and return the violator to prison to serve the remainder of the sentence, reinstate the original order granting release or enter such order as it considers proper.